lucasdillmann/dynamic-query/README.md

 ## Getting started

 To get started, you'll need to include the Dynamic Query in your application (via Maven, Gradle, sbt, etc.).
-Dynamic Query isn't available through Maven Central yet, but the publication is in the works.

 ```xml
 <dependencies>